By: Leia Stone

 The individual breakdown ratings are as followed.
 Book 1: Matefinder ☆☆☆☆, book 2: Devi ☆☆ and book 3: Balance ☆☆☆.

-I was never one to dwell into the shapeshifter realm, but this series has so much that once you enter there is no going back.
+I was never one to dwell in the shapeshifter realm, but this series has so much that once you enter there is no going back.
 This series in all has werewolves, vampires, shaman, witches (good and bad), battles and hope all rolled into one.
 You follow Aurora on her journey to discovering her new self.
-Thanks of course the ever delicious Kia.
+Thanks, of course, the ever delicious Kia.
 Talk about an alpha male characters.
 What’s more Alpha than the leader of werewolf pack?
-Well maybe Aurora thats what.
+Well, maybe Aurora that’s what.

-So your probably sitting there saying, ” she saying all these great thing about the series so why is she only rating it 3 stars” .
-Well Book 2: Devi was a total nose dive for me.
-I couldn’t connect with the characters a I did in book 1, they all seemed a bit off to me.
+So you’re probably sitting there saying, ” she saying all these great things about the series so why is she only rating it 3 stars”.
+Well, Book 2: Devi was a total nose dive for me.
+I couldn’t connect with the characters an I did in book 1, they all seemed a bit off to me.
 I just felt like there was too much on one character and it threw the balance off…Instead of it seeming like it was going to show the development of Aurora it felt that more was piled on to this girl.
 And she took it all well.
-Way to well, she didn’t question anything, she just accepted that, it was, what it was and that was it.
+Way to well, she didn’t question anything, she just accepted that it was, what it was and that was it.

 This is a series that I feel can only be truly read together and in order.
 I don’t think anyone of these would work as a standalone.
 And don’t think you can just skip book 2 either.
 It does contain a lot of important information need for the conclusion.
 I thoroughly enjoyed that it was left open to make more of or a spin-off.
 Which I also read and that can be found on my blog as well.

-If you enjoyed this series be sure to check out the the spin off series following the pack of Mt.
+If you enjoyed reading the Matefider series be sure to check out the spin-off series following the pack of Mt.
 Hood.
 Matefinder: Next Generation is a 2 book series and available now.